stegripe/rawon/README.md

 ## Docker
 Want to use Dockerized version of [this project](https://github.com/Hazmi35/jukebox)?
-Sure, we have provided them on the [Docker Hub](https://hub.docker.com/r/hazmi35/jukebox).
+Sure, we have provided them on the [Docker Hub](https://hub.docker.com/r/hazmi35/jukebox), and also in [GitHub Container Registry](https://github.com/users/Hazmi35/packages/container/package/jukebox).

 ### Volumes
 [Docker Volumes](https://docs.docker.com/storage/volumes/) are needed to store cache and logs persistently.